nikolay-turpitko/me-gitpages-hugo/about-me/content/full cv/index.md

 :   __Prominform, Miass (<http://www.prominform.ru/index.php?ktg=1&amp;lng=1>)__
     __Software Developer__
-    _Development software for Telephone Channel Analyzer_
+    _Development software for Telephone Line Analyzer_
     `C++, STL, ATL, WTL, COM, OLE-automation, DirectSound, Win32 API, DDK, NuMega SoftIce DriverStudio, x86 Assembler, ADSP2181 Assembler, Atmel ST90S1200 Assembler, Microsoft Visual Studio 6`

-    Developed embedded programs for telecom device using assembler languages.
+    Developed full stack of programs for telephone line analyzer:

+    - embedded program for digital signal processor,
+    - embedded program for Atmel AVR 8-bit microcontroller,
-    Developed (Ring 0) device drivers for Windows 98 (vxd) and NT2000 (sys) using C++, x86 assembler, Microsoft DDK and NuMega SoftIce DriverStudio.
+    - ring 0 device drivers for Windows 98 (vxd) and NT2000 (sys),
-    Developed dll libraries to provide API for upper-level programs.
-Developed Windows-based GUI application to work with device, which was able to display, play and record in real time all data gathered from analyzer (such as sound and signaling information from two PCM-30 trunks).
+    - shared (dll) libraries to provide API for upper-level programs,
+    - GUI application with OLE/COM automation interface for scripting,
+    - several example automation scripts.

+    Device had two microcontrollers and several specialized controllers (like MT9075 E1 Line Interface Unit etc).
+Digital signalling processor gathered information from various sensors and controllers, preprocessed it, performed some measurements and sent all information into PC.
+Device was designed in two different form factors - as an ISA card and external box, connected via parallel port in EPP mode.
+Device driver created several shared memry buffers within application's process and filled them with data from device in real time.
+GUI application was able to display, analyze, play (using computer's sound device or telephone line analyzer's embedded speaker) and record all the data gathered from analyzer in the real time.
+    Data included sound and signaling information from two PCM-30 trunks, several ADC channels, etc. Automation scripts were able to start/stop data recording on different events (or combination of them) evaluated by the mine program from incoming data (like detected dual tone digit or series of digits, some voltage threshold on some input, etc).

 ## EDUCATION